 I really recommend sitting in the shade here to taste the delicious ice-creams or have a quick lunch.

-Castle of Skofja Loka from Outside (Skofja Loka Grad)
+Castle of Skofja Loka & Park (Skofja Loka Grad)

 From various roads around the town, you can get clear views of the castle and its square shape.

 Although the town was mentioned in the 10th century, the castle was first mentioned in 1202.
-Although it has been established that it dates back to the 11th century.
+But, it has been established that it dates back to the 11th century.

-Today we can't admire the central square tower because if was brought down in 1892 by the Ursulines who bought the castle.
-Significant alteration were made to the plan.
+Today we can’t admire the central square tower because if was brought down in 1892 by the Ursulines who bought the castle.
+Significant alterations were made to the plan.

-During the second world war the castle was occupied by the German.
+During the second world war the castle was occupied by the Germans.

 Skofja Loka Castle Park